How To File A Sex Abuse Lawsuit In California

 Sex Abuse Lawsuit: Who Can I Sue?

 Your individual abuser(s) may be held liable.
-However, if your abuse took place in an institutional setting like a church or school, you may be able to sue the institution itself — especially if there’s evidence of a cover-up.
+However, if your abuse took place in an institutional setting like a church or school, you may be able to sue the institution itself — especially if there’s evidence of a cover-up or clear signs of negligence.

 Preparing Case Review Form.
 ConsumerShield is transforming the way consumers experience law.